DeepakrajaR/Wind-Energy-Prediction/README.md

-This "IBM.ipynb" file brifly explores the data used to build a prediction model.
+This "IBM.ipynb" file briefly explores the data used to build a prediction model.
+Dataset Source -